 When a family member passes away, emotions are already running high.
 The last thing you expect is the funeral home to mistreat your deceased family member.
 Unfortunately, negligence in funeral homes happens.

 If the funeral home abused or neglected their duties, you could have a valid funeral home lawsuit case.
-If your family has suffered because of a negligent funeral home in Alabama, contact the Birmingham personal injury lawyers at Fob James Law Firm.
+If your family has suffered because of a negligent funeral home in Alabama, contact the Birmingham funeral home negligence lawyers at Fob James Law Firm.